MattByName/Pico-RssMaker/README.md

 I'm not great at PHP (part of the reason I use Pico in the first place).
 If you see something that can be improved, I'll be very grateful.
 I only made this for a website I manage, but thought it best to give back to the community.

 # Installation
-Copy to RssMaker.php to the plugins folder.
+1. Copy to RssMaker.php to the plugins folder.
+2. Add the following line to your config.php:

+    $config['RssMaker.enabled'] = true;

+3. Your feed URL will be example.com/feed.
+Navigate here to make sure it works.